 We have established strategic relationships with selected leading investors and financing providers, which we refer to as the "Strategic Partners."
 Our advisors ("Advisors") are former Department of Homeland Security, FBI, U.S Cyber Command, CYBERCOM, and Crowdstrike cybersecurity experts.
 We also have venture capitalist and cyber technology company founders.
-Such Strategic Partners and Advisors may invest in our sponsor, thereby sharing in the appreciation of founder shares and private placement units, and assist us in sourcing and evaluating potential acquisition targets and creating long-term value in the business combination.
+Such Strategic Partners and Advisors may invest in and hold positions in our sponsor, including Betsy Z. Cohen who is a member of the Sponsor, thereby sharing in the appreciation of founder shares and/or private placement units, and assist us in sourcing and evaluating potential acquisition targets and creating long-term value in the business combination.